Hamburger

 Turkey

 A tax year in Turkey may be a calendar year or a fiscal year.
-Corporate tax returns are due and must be filed in the 4th month (ie, between the 1st and the 25th day) following the end of a company's accounting period.
+Corporate tax returns are due and must be filed in the 4th month (ie, between the 1st and the 25th day of the month) following the end of a company's accounting period.
 The tax should be paid by the end of the month in which the tax return is due.
 Subject to approval by the Ministry of Treasury and Finance, companies may choose to use a special accounting period.

 Ukraine